ChenLyyu/deraining/README.md

 ##### Discriminator : PatchGAN

-Discriminator tries to classify if each $N × N$ patch in an image is real or fake.
-We run this discriminator convolutionally across the image, averaging all responses to provide the ultimate output of $D$.
+Discriminator tries to classify if each N × N​ patch in an image is real or fake.
+We run this discriminator convolutionally across the image, averaging all responses to provide the ultimate output of ​D​.

 ![discriminator](https://github.com/ChenLyyu/deraining/blob/deraining/images/discriminator.png)